Below you will find all the tools you need to successfully compete in the Spirit of Innovation Challenge.

 How to Enter and Submit: This guide will show you how to register, use the online community and submit your team's abstract.

-How to Conduct an Innovative Brainstorm – Download the Brainstorm booklet and watch the pre-recorded Webinar hosted by Rickson Sun, Chief Technologist at IDEO to help your team conduct an innovative brainstorming session.
+How to Conduct an Innovative Brainstorm: Download the Brainstorm Reference Guide and watch the pre-recorded Webinar, to help your team conduct an innovative brainstorming session.
 Get your team to answer the question "how might we" solve a real world problem.
-Using a human-centered, design-based approach, IDEO helps organizations in the public and private sectors innovate and grow.
+Using a human-centered, design-based approach, this helps your team innovate and grow.
 Here is your chance to learn from the best!

 What you need: